-- Euro area GDP growth is expected to slow to a 1.2% pace in 2019 following a 1.9% increase in 2018.
-Some of the recent loss of momentum reflects political uncertainty, as well as the impact of slowing global growth on the industrial sector - Inflation remains low.
-The European Central Bank (ECB) cut interest rates in September and restarted asset purchases.
-We are not expecting further adjustments in ECB monetary policy in 2020
+- Euro area GDP growth is expected to slow to a 0.9% pace in 2020 following a 1.2% increase in 2019.
+Some of the slowing reflects the impact of slower global growth on the industrial sector and political uncertainty, particularly with respect to establishing the post-Brexit trade agreement. - Inflation remains low even in the midst of several monetary policy easing measures including asset purchases and lowering monetary policy rate.
+We are not expecting further adjustments in ECB monetary policy in 2020 despite the recent change in leadership at the central bank.

-(1) RBC Economics Research as of November 8, 2019 and reflect forecasts for calendar 2019.
+(1) RBC Economics Research as of November 8, 2019 and reflect forecasts for calendar 2020.
 (2) RBC Economics Research, IMF WEO.
-(3) IMF Fiscal Monitor (October 2019), RBC Economics Research
+(3) IMF Fiscal Monitor (October 2019), RBC Economics Research.